Adaptations of Sherlock Holmes: Board games

 The board game 221B Baker Street (Gibsons Games) was first developed in 1975, and the book-based game Sherlock Holmes: Consulting Detective (Sleuth Publications) was published in 1981.
 Multiple expansions have since been published for both games.
 The board game A Study in Emerald, released in 2013, was based on the Sherlock Holmes pastiche "A Study in Emerald" by Neil Gaiman.
-Other Sherlock Holmes board games include Watson & Holmes (Ludonova, 2015), Beyond Baker Street (Z-Man Games, 2016), and Sherlock Holmes and Moriarty's Web (2016).
-Card games based on Sherlock Holmes include I Say, Holmes!
+Other Sherlock Holmes board games include Watson & Holmes (Ludonova, 2015), Beyond Baker Street (Z-Man Games, 2016), Sherlock Holmes and Moriarty's Web (2016), and Exit: The Game – The Disappearance of Sherlock Holmes (Thames & Kosmos, 2022) Card games based on Sherlock Holmes include I Say, Holmes!
 (2007, updated 2014), Holmes: Sherlock & Mycroft (Devir Games, 2015), and Clash of Minds: Holmes vs Moriarty (2019).

+Comics

-Comic strip
+Comic strips

 Three Sherlock Holmes adaptations have appeared in American newspapers.
 The first, titled Sherlock Holmes, ran from 1930 to 1931.
 Sherlock Holmes was drawn by Leo O'Mealia (who later drew covers for Action Comics) and distributed by the Bell Syndicate.
 A short-lived half-page Sherlock Holmes comic strip appeared daily and Sunday in the 1950s, written by radio scriptwriter Edith Meiser and drawn by Frank Giacoia.
-The third adaptation "Mr. Holmes of Baker Street" by Bill Barry appeared in 1976-1977.
+The third adaptation "Mr. Holmes of Baker Street" by Bill Barry appeared in 1976–1977.
 This adaptation of the famous detective was not very popular down south, but experienced a series of faithful followers in northern states.